sheplecjs/collatz/README.md

 ## Usage

 The CLI will prompt for a positive integer to run through a Collatz sequence.
-It is also possible to input 'random', in which case you will be prompted to input the number of digits desired.
+It is also possible to input 'random'.
 Steps in the sequence are shown as they are calculated.
 Upon completion, the total steps are printed to the console and you are returned to the starting prompt.
+Specifying 'range' will allow you to specify a starting point and a number of incrementing iterations.
+Massive numbers are supported using the BigInt struct.
+Using any of the provided options, unique solutions will be added to the persistent history file as they are reached, recording the input and number of steps taken.
 An input of 'exit' will exit the program.

 For example: